What is Dalacin Cream?

 - Allergic reactions

 - Headache, dizziness

-- A sensation of whirling and loss of balance, nosebleed
+- A sensation of whirling and loss of balance, nosebleeds

-- Bad breath, diarrhoea, feeling sick (nausea), vomiting, change of sense of taste
+- Bad breath, diarrhoea, nausea, vomiting, changes to your sense of taste

 - Constipation, stomach ache

 - Upset stomach or indigestion

 - Painful urination, excess of sugar in the urine, protein in the urine

 If you experience serious discomfort we recommend that you go straight to your nearest casualty department.
 In an emergency dial 999.

 When should I not take Dalacin Cream?